-Cytotoxic drugs include any drug that inhibits or prevents the function of cells.
-Cytotoxic drugs include drugs that are primarily used to treat cancer, frequently as part of a chemotherapy regime.
-Recently, their uses have expanded to treatment for certain skin conditions (e.g., psoriasis) and are sometimes used in the treatment of rheumatoid and juvenile rheumatoid arthritis, as well as steroid-resistant muscle conditions.
-The most common forms of cytotoxic drugs are known as antineoplastic, and sometimes these terms are used reversibly.
+Cytotoxic drugs inhibit or prevent the function of cells.
+Cytotoxic drugs are primarily used to treat cancer, frequently as part of a chemotherapy regime.
+Recently, their uses have expanded to treat certain skin conditions (e.g., psoriasis), rheumatoid and juvenile rheumatoid arthritis, and steroid-resistant muscle conditions.
+The most common forms of cytotoxic drugs are known as antineoplastic.
+The terms ‘antineoplastic’ and ‘cytotoxic’ are often used interchangeably.

-Cytotoxic drugs have an effect of preventing the rapid growth and division (mitosis) of cancer cells.
-However, cytotoxic drugs also affect the growth of other quick dividing cells in the body such as hair follicles and the lining of the digestive system.
+Cytotoxic drugs can prevent the rapid growth and division of cancer cells.
+They can also affect the growth of other quick dividing cells in the body, like hair follicles and the lining of the digestive system.
 As a result of the treatment, many normal cells are damaged along with the cancer cells.

 There are no exposure limits set for cytotoxic drugs.
-It is the opinion of CUPE that even low-level exposure to cytotoxic drugs should be avoided.
+CUPE’s position is that even low-level exposure to cytotoxic drugs should be avoided.
 The only safe occupational exposure to cytotoxic drugs is no exposure.

 What are the risks of occupational exposure to cytotoxic drugs?

 The toxicity of cytotoxic drugs can make them dangerous to people who handle them.
 Health effects are well documented.
 Studies show frequently detectable levels of cytotoxic drugs in the air of hospital areas where the drugs are prepared without proper biological safety cabinets.
 Health care workers preparing the drugs without adequate precautions have tested positive for cytotoxic drugs in their urine.